JL-III/Theatria/docs/gameplay-features/economy/chest-shops-and-shopdb.md

 ## Notes on Sign Formatting

 - **Line 1:**
   - This line is automatically filled with your username.
-If you have the appropriate permission (`ChestShop.admin`), you can use another player's name to create a shop for them.

 - **Line 2:**
   - Enter the quantity of the item for the transaction.